Szybet/Yatchy/hardware/creating-your-own.md

 For me, the cost is arround 70-80$, without the labour and things like solder / flux

-Also to note, mauser is not required, I was able to buy everything with TME + falstad.
+Also to note, mauser is not required, I was able to buy everything with TME + falstad (Without the accelerometer, lol).
 Also digikey looks like it has all the components

 # Ordering the PCB
 TODO: if someone requests this wiki I will create it